What is the Right to be Forgotten?

 However, those who argue for the right to be forgotten citing circumstances such as revenge porn and the damage it does to people as a clear reason for it to exist.
 The same argument in favour includes instances of search results picking up someone's past criminal convictions or personally identifiable information.

-Brand Reputation Management
+Personal Reputation Management

 From concept to implementation - the right to erase personal data